janscience/ESensors/docs/chips/README.md

 them will work out of the box.

 Criteria for selecting the right library:
+- does the library support non-blocking retrieval of sensor value?
+- is there support for multiple I2C bus systems (e.g. `Wire1` in addition to the standard `Wire`)?
+- does the library support low power modes of the sensor chip (sleep - request data - wait - get data - sleep)?
 - is it working on the Teensy, i.e. does it rely on the right bus librariers?
-  (just install the library and run an example sketch)
+  (usually no problem, just install the library and run an example sketch to check)
-- is there support for multiple I2C bus systems (e.g. `Wire1` in addition to the standard `Wire`)?
-- does the library support low power modes (sleep - request data - wait - get data - sleep)?
-- does the library support non-blocking retrieval of sensor value?
 - how well and in which language is the library documented?
 - is the library alive? (on the other hand, these libraries are usualy so simple that they do not really need to be mainted).

-For our purpuses:
+For our purposes:
 - we are only interested in the sensor values.
 - we only require SI units.
 - we do not need support for thresholds, alarms, interrupts, etc.
-- derived measures we can easily compute ourselves.
+- we can easily compute derived measures ourselves.